Find meaning within

 Body diagonals (3 axes differ) = Formal / Duty

-Merry/Serious edges = Business / Kindred Democratic/Aristocratic edges = Tense Beneficiary / Tense Benefactor Q/D edges = Beneficiary / Benefactor ILI-D Strategist ILI-Q Critic IEI-D Prophet IEI-Q Dreamer LII-D Designer LII-Q Analyst EII-D Empath EII-Q Philosopher
+Merry/Serious edges = Business / Kindred Democratic/Aristocratic edges = Tense Beneficiary / Tense Benefactor Q/D edges = Beneficiary / Benefactor ILI-D Strategist ILI-Q Critic IEI-D Prophet IEI-Q Dreamer LII-D Architect LII-Q Analyst EII-D Empath EII-Q Philosopher

 ※ Each axis edge mixes two relations (asymmetric pair group).
 Body diagonals (all 3 axes reversed) yield Formal or Duty.